-The Introduction to Information Security course surveys central concepts in applied information security and cyber security, and offers a hands-on introduction to secure programming and vulnerability analysis.
+The Introduction to Information Security course surveys central concepts in applied information security and cyber security, and offers a hands-on introduction to vulnerability analysis and exploitation techniques, secure programming and secure system architecture.

-High-level goals: - Make students aware of the major security risks and attack vectors
+- Make students aware of major security risks and attack vectors

-- Gain concrete hands-on experience with prominent tools and technologies
+- Gain concrete hands-on experience with vulnerability analysis and exploitation

 - Teach about good tools and practices for building secure systems

 - Instill the state of mind and conceptual vocabulary for reasoning about systems security

 High-level list of topics that will be covered:

 - Cryptography (symmetric and asymmetric, hashing, signatures, etc.)

 - Reverse engineering and binary patching